AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

 You do not want this information to get out to anyone.
 And using environment variables in a `.env` file is one of the best ways to secure your information, being preferred over a `config.json` file.

-To start out, it's suggested you install the `dotenv` from NPM.
+To start out, it's suggested you install the `dotenv` package from NPM.
 This allows you to easily integrate environment variables into your bot.
 You may do that via the console.
 Make sure you are in your bot's root directory.
 Run this command:

 `npm install dotenv`